caz002/cse15l-lab-reports/lab-report-5.md

      - return code: 0
  - if [[ -e ListExamples.java ]]
      - condition returns true because ListExamples.java exists in the student submission and compiles
+ - so, else branch of if [[ -e ListExamples.java ]] does not run, which means these lines do not run:
+     - echo 'ListExamples.java is missing +0 points'
+     - echo 'You scored 0/3 on this assignment'
+     - exit 1
  - echo 'ListExamples.java was found! +1 points'
      - stdout: ListExamples.java was found! +1 points
      - stderr: none
      - return code: 0

  - cd ..
      - stdout: none
      - stderr: none